 But one year while she attended Louisiana State University, she met and dated a fellow who asked for her hand in marriage .
 He offered her a ring, but she said no, that God had other plans for her.

 The next summer Ray and Anna Claire’s relationship warmed up considerably.
 But Ray entered the army for three years and was stationed in Germany.
 He and Anna Claire continued as they always had…keeping in touch by letter.
 When Ray was given leave to go home one Christmas, he brought with him an engagement ring wrapped in tissue that was slipped onto his dog tag chain for safe-keeping.
-When he posed the question, she accepted his marriage proposal.
-(Anna Claire said that with everyone else she dated she would always compare them with Ray.)
+When he proposed, she said yes.
+(Anna Claire said that with everyone else she dated, she always compared them to Ray.)

 After he returned from his service in the Army he began LSU and she began planning a wedding.
 They married on August 17, 1956 at North Highlands Baptist Church in Baton Rouge, LA.
 This union brought forth four children — two daughters and two sons, who in turn gave them fourteen grand-children and five great-grandchildren.
-Nearly all of them spent many summer days on the beach in Clermont Harbor and more memories were made at the old schoolhouse camp where Ray and Anna Claire met.
+Nearly every member of their family spent many summer days on the beach in Clermont Harbor and more memories were made at the same old schoolhouse camp where Ray and Anna Claire met.
 (The camp had been dubbed by their children as the “Choo-Choo Train House” because it was so near the railroad tracks).

-The courtship and 53-year marriage of Ray and Anna Claire was unique and blessed.
-Until their last Christmas together in 2009, their gifts to each other were still signed “Ick” and “Jez.”
+The courtship and fifty-three year marriage of Ray and Anna Claire was unique and blessed.
+And as always, until their last Christmas together in 2009, their gifts to each other were still signed “Ick” and “Jez.”